dlouwers/dlouwers.github.io/_posts/2015-01-04-peace-of-mind-in-state-of-overload.markdown

 The purpose of the GTD inbox is to collect anything new that might or might not require your attention.
 Whenever something pops up into your mind that you think requires your attention, either now or in the future, you collect it here.
 It doesn’t need to be organised.
 It doesn’t even need to be an attainable goal.
-As long as you get it off your mind and file it away for review, the inbox has done it’s job.
+As long as you get it off your mind and file it away for review, the inbox has done its job.
 Reviewing the inbox will empty it into one of the following categories.

 ## Trash